Australian Circumcision - why 50 years of social change?

 By the early 1960s, GP Surveys in Melbourne found that 70% of male babies were circumcised.
 This corresponds with the lower blue line below.
 Doctors reported that social custom was the main reason.
 Today more than 95% of Melbourne’s baby boys are not.

 In the early 20th century, prominent Australian medical leaders were puritans.
 They taught that retracting a foreskin to clean was masturbation.
-Therefore, in the world wars Australian soldiers had circumcision encouraged.
-This was to avoid cleaning sand from under their foreskin.
+Therefore, as the ANZACs headed off to the old continent, Puritan medics told the soldiers they would need to be circumcised for cleanliness.
 Following the world wars, returning soldiers became fathers.
-Based on those teachings, circumcised newborns became the norm.
+Based on those teachings and wanting what they had been told was best for their children, circumcised newborns became the norm.

-That remained the case for around 30 years.
-But by the late 1960s (lower green line on the chart above) the trend begun to change.
-By the year 2000, most parts of Australia saw between 76-80% of births left intact (upper green line on the chart above).
+That remained the case for decades.
+But by the late 1960s the trend begun to change.
+By the year 2000, most parts of Australia saw between 76-80% of births left intact.

 Since the millennium, circumcision has become even less popular.
 Today all states (other than SA) see more than 90% of male births left intact.
 The table below is not a sample survey, it covers all births.